No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 So no more money to Colombia to fight drugs.

-But we're gonna pay for a massive regime change operation In Venezuela, huge amounts of military assets deployed to the Caribbean to menace Venezuela, massive bombing campaigns, monitoring and surveilling their shipping, bombing their boats, a CIA covert operation that Trump has authorized to act inside Venezuela.
+But we're going to pay for a massive regime change operation in Venezuela, huge amounts of military assets deployed to the Caribbean to menace Venezuela, massive bombing campaigns, monitoring and surveilling their shipping, bombing their boats.

 Do you know how expensive that is?

-And then if we do end up deposing Maduro, as is the goal.
+And then if we do end up deposing Maduro, as is the goal, do you know how armed Venezuela is?

 The United States is going to be responsible for all that.

-We're going to pour huge amounts of money into fortifying this new government in Venezuela.
+We're going to pour huge amounts of money into fortifying this new government in Venezuela and dealing with all the instability that it engenders.

-We didn't pick them up and put them in prison as you think we would.
+Instead of picking them up, these dangerous narco-terrorists, these violent, incredibly violent drug gangs, members, as Trump and Hexeth are claiming, we didn't pick them up and put them in prison as you think we would.

-Neither of them are Venezuelan.
+Neither of them were Venezuelan.

 They were Colombian and Trinidadian.

-You would at the very best put them in a prison.
+You would, at the very best, put them in a prison.

 And that's not what Trump did.